kartoza/sawps/docs/src/user/manual/data-upload/online-form.md

     15. **Add**: Click on the `ADD` button to save the information entered into the form.
 This action will record the introduction or reintroduction event with the specified details.

 3. **Off-take**: The `Off-take` section displays the table and form.
-Table provides a clear overview of the users off-take data, and form for input data related to species off-take.
+The table provides a clear overview of the user's off-take data, and form for input data related to species off-take.

     **Off-take Table and Form**

     ![Off-take Table and Form](./img/online-form-4.png)

-    1. **Off-take Table**: The `Off-take` table displays relevant data in a structured tabular format, making it easy to review and manage the users Off-take records.
+    1. **Off-take Table**: The `Off-take` table displays relevant data in a structured tabular format, making it easy to review and manage the user's Off-take records.

-    2. **Off-take Form**: The `Off-take` is same as the `Introduction/Reintroduction` enter the information related to off-take and add it by clicking on the `ADD` button.
+    2. **Off-take Form**: The `Off-take` is same as the `Introduction/Reintroduction`.
+Enter the information related to off-take and add it by clicking on the `ADD` button.

-4. **Save Draft**: Use the `SAVE DRAFT` button to save the users progress and store the data the user have entered in the forms.
-This allows the user to return to the users work at a later time.
+4. **Save Draft**: Use the `SAVE DRAFT` button to save the user's progress and store the data that the user has entered in the forms.
+This allows the user to return to the user's work at a later time.

-5. **Back**: The `BACK` button enables the user to go back to the previous step if the user need to review or edit data from Step 1.
+5. **Back**: The `BACK` button enables the user to go back to the previous step if the user needs to review or edit data from Step 1.

 6. **Next**: Click `NEXT` to advance to the next step in the data upload process.